AHCI RESEARCH GROUP

 publisher = {Association for Computing Machinery},

 abstract = {Combining modern technologies like large-language models (LLMs), speech-to-text, and text-to-speech can enhance immersion in virtual reality (VR) environments.
 However, challenges exist in effectively implementing LLMs and educating users.
 This paper explores implementing LLM-powered virtual social actors and facilitating user communication.
 We developed a murder mystery game where users interact with LLM-based non-playable characters (NPCs) through interrogation, clue-gathering, and exploration.
 Two versions were tested: one using speech recognition and another with traditional dialog boxes.
 While both provided similar social presence, users felt more immersed with speech recognition but found it overwhelming, while the dialog version was more challenging.
-Slow NPC response times were a source of frustration, highlighting the need for faster generation or better masking for a seamless experience. © 2024 Owner/Author.},
+Slow NPC response times were a source of frustration, highlighting the need for faster generation or better masking for a seamless experience. © 2024 Elsevier B.V., All rights reserved.},

 keywords = {Comparatives studies, Computer simulation languages, Economic and social effects, Immersive System, Immersive systems, Language Model, Large language model, Large language models (LLM), Model-driven, Modern technologies, Non-playable character, NPC, Presence, Social Actors, Speech enhancement, Speech recognition, Text to speech, Virtual environments, Virtual Reality, VR},